adapter-hub/adapters/adapter_docs/huggingface_hub.md

     :alt: HuggingFace Hub logo.
 ```

-Starting with v2.1 of `adapter-transformers`, you can download adapters from and upload them to [HuggingFace's Model Hub](https://huggingface.co/models).
+Starting with v2.1 of `adapters`, you can download adapters from and upload them to [HuggingFace's Model Hub](https://huggingface.co/models).
 This document describes how to interact with the Model Hub when working with adapters.

 ## Downloading from the Hub

 The HuggingFace Model Hub already provides a few pre-trained adapters available for download.
-To search for available adapters, use the _Adapter Transformers_ library filter on the Model Hub website or use this link: [https://huggingface.co/models?filter=adapter-transformers](https://huggingface.co/models?filter=adapter-transformers).
+To search for available adapters, use the _Adapter Transformers_ library filter on the Model Hub website or use this link: [https://huggingface.co/models?filter=adapters](https://huggingface.co/models?filter=adapters).
 Alternatively, all adapters on the HuggingFace Model Hub are also listed on [https://adapterhub.ml/explore](https://adapterhub.ml/explore) together with all adapters directly uploaded to AdapterHub.

 After you have found an adapter you would like to use, loading it into a Transformer model is very similar to [loading adapters from AdapterHub](loading.md).